aregsar/aregsarblog/blog/2021/installing-php-extensions-on-macos/index.md

 pecl install --force redis
 ```

-Then check for the extension with both pecl and php commands mentioned above.
+After doing so check again for the extension with both pecl and php commands mentioned in previous sections.

 If the extension is still not recognized, make sure the extensions are added in the correct php.ini file.

-You can run php --ini to see which configuration files are loaded loaded:
+You can run php --ini to see which configuration files are loaded:

 ```bash
 php --ini